To ask the Prime Minister if he will make a statement on the Government’s implementation of the Lammy review.

 In 2017, after this excellent report was produced, the Government could have said in respect of recommendation 13—to which the right hon.
 Gentleman refers and which, by the way, requires that all transcripts of sentencing hearings should be printed and published—“Do you know what, Mr Lammy?
 That is simply not feasible.
 We are just going to turn our face against that.”
 But instead, the Government looked behind the intention of that recommendation, and the intention—as set out in the text of the report, by the way—was to increase transparency.
 I will explain in a moment what then happened, but I wish to deal with this point first.
 In December 2017, the Government said in their response that they would not be able to implement every last word—in fact, the expression used was “to the letter”, in paragraph 8, if the right hon.
 Gentleman wants to look at it.

 In respect of recommendation 13, to which the right hon.
 Gentleman refers, what in fact have the Government said?
-The report from 2020—which, by the way, runs to some 80 pages, setting out what the Government have done in respect of each of the recommendations—talks about recommendation 13, and if he wants to find it, it is at page 60.
+The report from 2020—which, by the way, runs to some 80 pages, setting out what the Government have done in respect of each of the recommendations—talks about recommendation 13, and if he wants to find it, it is on page 60.
 I remind everyone of what recommendation 13 says:

 “As part of the court modernisation programme, all sentencing remarks in the Crown Court should be published in audio and/or written form.
 This would build trust by making justice more transparent and comprehensible for victims, witnesses and offenders.”